What are ‘goods’?

 Unascertained goods: This is where a merchant agrees to sell items from their stock in their warehouse.

-The raises issues based around when transfer of ownership occurs.
+This raises issues based around when the transfer of ownership occurs.

 The Sale of Goods Act 1979 (UK)